 The Retirement Living Standards produced by the PLSA are based on the Minimum Income Standards (MIS) research supported by the Joseph Rowntree Foundation (JRF) and carried out by the Centre for Research in Social Policy (CRSP) at Loughborough University.
 It determines an annual target income under three different retirement living standards (Minimum, Moderate and Comfortable) for those living in London and outside London, and for single person and couple households [Table 2.1].
-These were independently reviewed and revised by Loughborough University and published by the PLSA early in 2024, and this is one of the reasons that the analysis has been updated.
+These were independently reviewed and revised by Loughborough University in 2025.